Cadet Researches Polarization Using Thin Films

-During the summer of 2011, Potter worked with Col. John Thompson, head of the physics department, on a project having to do with optics.
+During the summer of 2011, Potter worked with Col. John Thompson, professor of physics, on a project having to do with optics.
 He began his current work on thin films with Topasna and her husband, Lt.
 Col. Gregory Topasna, last summer.

 “We are always looking [for cadets to do research] because it’s such a small pool of students,” said Lt.
 Col. Daniela Topasna.
 Potter is one of only three physics majors graduating this year.

 Topasna was quick to add that the kind of research Potter is doing would not be possible had it not been for a state-funded renovation of Mallory Hall in 2006-07.
 During that renovation, the study carrels which once filled the basement of Mallory were replaced by the thin films lab.
 Some of the equipment for the thin films lab was purchased with money from the Jackson-Hope Fund.